 - Google Analytics Checker – Great website that tells you if you’re missing your Google Analytics or Adwords tracking code.

-- Remove Content from Google – this is the page you need to go to request anything you want removed from google search results.
+- Remove Content from Google – this is the page you need to go to request anything you want to be removed from google search results.

 - DMCA Protection Services – Are you worried that someone might steal content on your site?
 Fear no more.
 The DMCA can help you take those sites down for free.

 - Private Policy Generator – Awesome private policy generator for your site.
 All you need to do is plug in your information!
 It’s free.

 - Favicon and App Generator – this is one of the best image generators I can find.
 Upload your logo, and it will generate ALL the basic dimensions you need on your site.
 These include the favicon size, logo size, logo size with Retina display, iPad size, and you guessed it.